 The principal activity of the Company is investment holding.
 The principal activity of its major operating subsidiary is the provision of ELV solutions primarily on central control monitoring system in Hong Kong.
-Details of the principal activities of the principal subsidiaries are set out in note 38 to the consolidated financial statements.
-There were no significant changes in the nature of the Group's principal activities during the year ended 31 August 2020.
+Details of the principal activities of the principal subsidiaries of the Company are set out in note 37 to the consolidated financial statements.
+There were no significant changes in the nature of the Group's principal activities during the year ended 31 August 2021.